Skip to main content

 Graduate Student Satisfactory Academic Progress (SAP) Policy

 The Department of Education requires schools to review Satisfactory Academic Progress (SAP) to ensure that students successfully progress toward their degree requirements.
-Both a qualitative and a quantitative review are necessary to determine academic progress.
-As a result, academic progress is reviewed at the end of each semester (including summer) here at Salem State University.
+Both qualitative and quantitative reviews are necessary to determine academic progress.
+Consequently, SAP is reviewed at the end of each semester, including summer, at Salem State University.

 Students are expected to meet all the guidelines below to maintain Financial Aid Satisfactory Academic Progress (SAP):